I cycled to work

 How are businesses thinking about business purpose in a changing world?

 I wanted to find out if, and to what extent, Scottish businesses are purpose led.
-As part of this process we wanted to explore businesses’ attitudes and actions towards Net Zero and Fair work initiatives
+As part of this process we wanted to explore businesses’ attitudes and actions towards Net Zero and Fair work initiatives.

-As a user researcher working at Scottish Enterprise, I joined with my colleagues in strategy to explore this in more depth and to provide insight to help shape the organisation’s approach going forward
+As a user researcher working at Scottish Enterprise, I joined with my colleagues in strategy to explore this in more depth and to provide insight to help shape the organisation’s approach going forward.

 Working with the strategy team was a really positive and enjoyable experience.
 We worked very closely together to clarify the objectives and desired outcomes of the project and the strategy team were involved at every stage.